AlexNikolov2/AlexNikolov2/README.md

 ## An ambitious young man

 * 18 Years Young👦
+* Studying at Technical University of Sofia 📚
-* Graduated with Humanitarian Studies at SU "Nikola Vaptsarov" 📚
+* Graduated with Humanitarian Studies at SU "Nikola Vaptsarov" 🎓
 * Graduated as a JS Web Developer at Software University 💻
 * My hobbies are learning History, playing Piano, Coding🗿🎹🖥
 * I watch Football and Cycling 🚴‍♀️⚽
 * ABLE Mentor S18 Participant 🐔
 * 8th place at XI National IT Competition in Devin (2022) 🎖
-* Participated at HackAUBG 5.0 ✨
+* Participated in HackAUBG 5.0 ✨
-* Participated at XV National IT Competition in Blagoevgrad (2023) ✨
+* Participated in XV National IT Competition in Blagoevgrad (2023) ✨
 * 3rd place at XII National IT Competition in Devin (2023) 🥉

 ## Working as a Front-End Developer ✨